From Fuzzy to Exact: The Halo Architecture for Infinite-Depth Reasoning via Rational Arithmetic: The Halo Architecture

-A core challenge in deploying Rational Arithmetic for Deep Learning is that standard activation functions (e.g., GeLU, Softmax) and normalization layers (LayerNorm) rely on transcendental operations ($e^x$, $\sqrt{x}$) that yield irrational numbers.
-To maintain the "Logical Rigidity" of the Halo architecture, we cannot simply cast these to float approximations.
-Instead, we implement them as \textit{Convergent Rational Series} within the Exact Inference Unit (EIU).
+A theoretical challenge for Rational Arithmetic is that standard activation functions (e.g., Softmax, GeLU) rely on transcendental operations ($e^x$) that yield irrational numbers, theoretically exiting the field $\mathbb{Q}$.
+In the Halo architecture, we resolve this through \textbf{Elimination} and \textbf{Construction}:

-\textbf{Rational Softmax via Taylor Expansion.} The standard attention mechanism requires computing $A = \text{softmax}(QK^T/\sqrt{d})$.
-We first replace the scaling factor $1/\sqrt{d}$ with an integer shift $2^{-k}$.
-For the exponential function, we utilize the property that for any $x \in \mathbb{Q}$, the truncated Taylor series yields a rational number:

-where $N$ is a dynamic precision parameter determined by the EIU.
-Unlike floating-point approximations which have fixed error, $\text{RatExp}$ allows us to trade compute time for arbitrary precision.
-The Rational Softmax is then defined as: